Documents#

 img_10.png

 If Documents in your Project have been evaluated by an Extraction AI, this filter can be selected.
-The dropdown of the filter will give you a list of the AI’s and Versions the Documents have been evaluated by.
-The number within the brackets in the filter corresponds to the amount of available documents by this extraction AI.
+The dropdown of the filter will give you a list of the AIs and versions the Documents have been evaluated by.
+The number within the brackets in the filter corresponds to the amount of available Documents by this Extraction AI.

-Once the initial AI filter has been selected, a secondary filter will be visible which is called “By 10 % F1-Score”.
+Once the initial AI filter has been selected, a secondary filter will be visible which is called “By 10 % F1-Score”.#

-This filter offers two options, firstly “Top documents”, with which you can see the top documents for the selected AI.
-And secondly the “Documents need improvements” option, which lets you select the worst performing documents by “ F1-score” for the selected AI.
+This filter offers two options, firstly “Top Documents”, with which you can see the top Documents for the selected AI.
+And secondly the “Documents need improvements” option, which lets you select the worst performing Documents by “ F1-score” for the selected AI.
 The filtering is only available for current evaluations, meaning that as soon you alter annotations on the Document, it will no longer be available in the AI or in the “By 10% F1-Score” filter.
-At this point, a new AI evaluation for the category would have to be made.
+At this point, a new AI evaluation for the Category would have to be made.

 Please note that the results in this filter are rounded up.
-If there are less than 10 documents in the AI’s evaluation, then we return the top-1 and worst-1 document.
-Between 10 and 100 results, we round up to the nearest decimal, meaning that if there are 16/26/36/… documents in the AI’s evaluation, we return 2/3/4/… results for the F1-score filter.
-“True” 10% results are only returned for AI’s which have more than 100 documents available in the AI’s evaluation.
+If there are less than 10 Documents in the AI’s evaluation, then we return the top-1 and worst-1 document.
+Between 10 and 100 results, we round up to the nearest decimal, meaning that if there are 16/26/36/… Documents in the AI’s evaluation, we return 2/3/4/… results for the F1-score filter.
+“True” 10% results are only returned for AI’s which have more than 100 Documents available in the AI’s evaluation.